 Manston Airport is located in the South East where aviation industry demand is highest and most constrained.
 The airport has a long runway, an ideal airspace location, benefits from easy surface access to London and the rest of the UK, is located close to mainland Europe, and, with RiverOak's proposed investment, can provide rapid handling and turnaround times for air freight.
-The airport would provide almost immediate relief to the pressing situation that is causing £2bn in potential trade to be lost to the South East each year we remain without additional runway capacity (Centre for Business Research, 2016).
+The airport would provide almost immediate relief to the pressing situation that is causing $\pounds 2$ billion in potential trade from being lost to the South East each year if it remains without additional runway capacity (Centre for Business Research, 2016).

-The DCO process requires RiverOak to provide evidence that shows Manston Airport can relieve pressure on the UK network by handling at least 10,000 freighter movements per year.
-Transport for London specifically mentions Manston, saying the airport can take 14,000 movements per annum and relieve other South East airports (TfL, 2013, p.
+The DCO process requires RiverOak to provide evidence that shows Manston Airport can relieve pressure on the UK's airport network by handling at least 10,000 freighter movements per year.
+York Aviation (a firm of air transport consultants), in an unpublished report for Transport for London (TfL) entitled Note on Freight Connectivity, specifically mention Manston, saying the airport5 can take 14,000 movements per annum, relieving other South East airports (York, 2013, p.
 7).
-Therefore, whilst in the short to medium-term Manston will be vital as an operational airport, even in the longer term, after the opening of Heathrow's third runway and to 2050, Manston provides the only airport infrastructure in the South East that can provide the capacity needed to support the overspill predicted within all timeframes.
+Whilst in the short to medium-term Manston will be vital as an operational airport, even in the longer term, after the proposed opening of Heathrow's third runway and to 2050, Manston provides the only airport infrastructure in the South East that can provide the capacity needed to support the overspill predicted within all timeframes.